RudrenduPaul/Python-Ecommerce-recommendation-system-using-machine-learning/README.md

 # Ecommerce-recommendation-system-design-using-Python

+(Please click on the file above named; Recommendation System - Paul.ipynb to see the detailed application of analytics and its interpretation)

 A well developed recommendation system will help businesses improve their shopper's experience on website and result in better customer acquisition and retention.

 The recommendation system, I have designed below is based on the journey of a new customer from the time he/she lands on the business’s website for the first time to when he/she makes repeat purchases.